 6. I work because I am not strong with children.

 As strange as it seems to assume every woman is fulfilled from being at home with her children, it seems this assumption exists.
 And it isn’t true.
-You can love your children and still not feel your strong suit is toddler crafts, singing lullabies and reading stories.
-You may feel you struggle with patience and you’ve never been someone that does as well with little kids.
+You can love your children and still not feel your strong suit is toddler crafts, singing lullabies, and reading stories.
+You may struggle with patience, and you’ve never been someone who does as well with little kids.
 And you may feel this way because it’s true.
-Then when you see others be so strong in it, and see yourself able to use your gifts elsewhere, it may make more sense to work.
+Then, when you see others be so strong in it and see yourself able to use your gifts elsewhere, it may make more sense to work.
 And there is nothing wrong with that.

 Sometimes, when I see how amazing my children’s preschool teachers are, I think it would be a disservice to those people not to have the ability to offer their love and gifts to children.
 It is THEIR passion!
 And they should use it!

 This is just the tip of the iceberg in shedding light on reasons moms work.
 But even if it’s just a start, it’s important for building empathy and building up our fellow mom friends who work.
 If you are a working mom, please comment and let us hear from you!